 By Beth Colley

-Anna Wintour, Editor-in-Chief for Vogue Magazine, is quoted in Alastair Campbell’s book, Winners: And How They Succeed stating,
+Anna Wintour, Editor-in-Chief for Vogue Magazine, is quoted in Alastair Campbell’s book, Winners: And How They Succeed stated,

 "Everyone should get fired at least once in their career."

 Surprisingly,being fired or terminated from a job is not that unusual - 1.7 million people lost their jobs in June of 2018.

-In fact, according to a U.S. Department of Labor JOLTS report, an average of 55,318 people were laid off or fired each day, in 2014, including weekends and holidays.
-The total for the year was 20,191,070.
+In fact, according to a U.S. Department of Labor JOLTS report, an average of 56,000 people were laid off or fired each day, in the first half of 2018, including weekends and holidays.

-Since most of us (but not all of us) in the USA are employees "at will" without laws or regulations, a union, or a contract protecting us, we can be fired for any reason -- or no reason at all -- by our employers.
+Since most of us (but not all of us) in the USA are employees "at will" without laws or regulations, a union, or a contract protecting us, we can be fired for any reason -- or for no reason at all -- by our employers.

 It's best to talk about the situation positively as a learning experience.